A YEAR IN MY GARDEN

 So many flowers to choose from in July.
 My main passion is growing Fuchsia's and they are abundant now but Roses are also a favourite and the Buddleia attracts Butterflies like nothing else.

-At last, my Fuchsia's.
-This one is called Swingtime but it was hard singling out just one to display.
+At last, my Fuchsia's are really working overtime now.
+Showy frilly one's like Swingtime and plainer simpler ones.
+Bright bold colours and pale pastel shades.
+It's hard singling out just a few to display.
 Perhaps I should do another page just for Fuchsia's.
-Of course the garden is a riot of colour with flowers of every description, but this one always catches my eye.
+The garden is a riot of colour with flowers of every description, but these are definitely my favourite.

 As Autumn takes hold and Winter approaches, the Heathers will give another showing of warm colours.
 Of course, my Fuchsia's are still flowering away in my Greenhouse but this page is about my garden.